section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 The adaptive learning rate approaches, on the other hand, are ideal if you want to achieve fast convergence and train a deep or complicated neural network.

 ### Conclusion
 In other words, optimization algorithms are in charge of cutting costs while delivering the most precise outcomes.
 For each new epoch, the weight is reset using several initialization procedures.
-As a result, some optimization procedures or algorithms dubbed optimizer produce the best results.
+As a result, some optimization procedures or algorithms dubbed optimizers produce the best results.
 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)